ImagingDataCommons/highdicom/docs/seg.rst

 By contrast, pixels in a ``"FRACTIONAL"`` segmentation image lie in the range 0 to 1.
-A second attribute, "Segmentation Fractional Type" (0062,0010) specifies whether these values should be interpreted as ``"PROBABILITY"`` (i.e. the probability that a pixel belongs to the segmentation) or ``"OCCUPANCY"`` i.e. the fraction of the volume of the pixel's (or voxel's) area (or volume) that belongs to the segment.
+A second attribute, "Segmentation Fractional Type" (0062,0010) specifies whether these values should be interpreted as ``"PROBABILITY"`` (i.e. the number between 0 and 1 respresents a probability that a pixel belongs to the segmentation) or ``"OCCUPANCY"`` i.e. the number represents the fraction of the volume of the pixel's (or voxel's) area (or volume) that belongs to the segment.

 A potential source of confusion is that having a Segmentations Type of ``"BINARY"`` only limits the range of values *within a given segment*.
 It is